leroykayanda/aks-cluster/docs/aks-setup.md

 - set the value of the cluster_created variable in aks/variable.ts to true.
 This will create resources that needed the cluster to be created first eg the argocd helm chart
 - run terraform apply

-- verify that
+**Verify that**

 1. An ingress exposes kibana and grafana.
 The ingress should have certificates from letsencrypt.

 `k get certificaterequest --all-namespaces`
 `k get certificate --all-namespaces`

-3. You can log in to kibana using the default elastic user and the password set in the variable `elastic_password` and can see kubernetes logs.
+2. You can log in to kibana using the default elastic user and the password set in the variable `elastic_password` and can see kubernetes logs.
-4. You can log in to grafana using the password set in the variable `grafana_password`.
+3. You can log in to grafana using the password set in the variable `grafana_password`.
 You should be able to see a kubernetes dashboard with various metrics as well as alerts.
 We use the grafana terraform provider to create alerts.